Women accuse Brazilian spiritual healer of sexual abuse

 RIO DE JANEIRO (AP) — Ten women in Brazil have accused a self-styled spiritual healer of sexually abusing them at a clinic in the central-western state of Goias.

-The charges against Joao Teixeira de Faria, known as John of God, were made Saturday night on the Globo TV network.
+The accusations against Joao Teixeira de Faria, known as John of God, were made Saturday night on the Globo TV network.

+It was not immediately clear if Farias was being investigated by prosecutors.

 In a statement to the G1 news portal, Faria’s press office said: “John of God vehemently denies having committed any inappropriate behavior during his treatments.”